whipowill/quake-mod-scarlet/README.md

 - **Weapons Rebalance** - tweak the game how you want it w/ configurable weapon damage values
 - **Item Resupply** - force items to respawn in singleplayer and coop games
 - **Score Keeper** - play teamplay games that combine scores to achieve fraglimit
-- **Name Tags** - see other player's names on screen Halo-style when aiming at them
+- **Name Tags** - see other player's names on screen when aiming at them

 ## Install